bhisaac/5eFP/5eFP-SRD.md

 ## Taunted

-- A taunted creature must include any PC with the Defender party buff as a target with any attack, effect, or spell whenever possible.
-Remove a creature's taunt condition whenever it receives 1 or more points of damage from a PC with the healer or damage party buff.
+- A taunted creature must include a PC with the defender group role as a target with any attack, effect, or spell whenever possible.
+Remove a creature's taunt condition whenever it receives 1 or more points of damage from a PC with the healer or damage group role.

 ## Unconscious